alexandros-kourtidis/Population-Genomics/08-mitogenomics/README.md

-# Analysis of a multi-sample FASTA file containing the entire mitochondrial genome called from WGS data (see 04-variantcalling directory).
+Analysis of a multi-sample FASTA file containing the entire mitochondrial genome called from WGS data (see 04-variantcalling directory).
 The desired output is a haplotype network and/or a simple phylogenetic tree.

+# VCF --> FASTA --> NEXUS --> Haplotype networks

 1. Creation of the multi-fasta file: aligned single-sample FASTA files were extracted from each singular vcf using the **bcftools consensus** command, with specifications to:
 (a) make the absence of data visible (noted with _, but our dataset with WGS only had the first base missing in some samples in the mitogenome).